 “Congratulations to both of you on some excellent detective work.
 And thank you, Jane, for making that explanation understandable.

-I’m guessing we’re not going tocannot wade in there and arrest Morton and Bisha on this.
+I’m guessing we cannot wade in there and arrest Morton and Bisha on this.
 Since his company worked for BART, he could say he had the board designs just for contingency.
-If Morton is as intelligent as Jane thinks he is, he’ll be sure that any purchase order to build those boards sources back to BART.
+If Morton is as intelligent as Jane thinks, he’ll be sure that any purchase order to build those boards comes back to BART.

 “Jane, FBI investigative work is like peeling an onion.
 You keep removing the outer layers till the rotten part appears.”